-Upon successful completion of all modules, medical assisting students participate in a 200-hour externship at an approved facility.
-The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level medical assisting skills in working with patients.
-Medical Assisting Diploma Program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
-Supervisory personnel at the site evaluate externs at 100- and 200-hour intervals.
+Upon successful completion of Modules A through G, Medical Assisting students participate in a 200 hour externship at an approved facility.
+The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry level Medical Assisting skills in working with patients.
+Medical assistant externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
+Externs are evaluated by supervisory personnel at the site at 80- and 200-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-Lecture Hours: 00 Lab Hours: 00 Other Hours: 200 Prerequisites: MAINTRO; Modules A-H
+Prerequisites: A-G. Lecture.
+Hours: 000, Clinical Lab Hours: 000, Other Hours: 200.